cables-gl/cables_docs/md/4_export_embed/import_backups/backups.md

 - before every export
 - on loading of the patch
-  - if there was a save after the laste backup
+  - if there was a save after the last backup
-  - AND the last backup is older than 30 minutes
+  - **AND** the last backup is older than 30 minutes

 Automatic backups are **NOT** created: